 Numerous organizations around the world have adopted the "business process" perspective of operations to significantly improve their operations, market, and financial performance.
 Business process development and excellence has become the main approach for any business to build up key strengths to survive in the fierce competitive environment.
-This course module helps to management graduates for having an understanding on fundamental concepts, methods, tools and techniques that relevant to Organizational Process Development and Process Excellence and new manufacturing philosophies Total management and like Quality Management, Lean Manufacturing, Just in Time, ant Business Process Reengineering, etc which support organizations to reach process development and excellence.
+This course module helps to management graduates for having an understanding on fundamental concepts, methods, tools and techniques that relevant to Organizational Process Development and Process Excellence and new management and manufacturing philosophies like Total Quality Management, Lean Manufacturing, Just in Time, ant Business Process Reengineering, etc which support organizations to reach process development and excellence.